tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_geometry/tesseract_geometry.rst

    :local:
    :backlinks: none

-This package contains the geometry data structures for Tesseract.
+This module contains the geometry data structures for Tesseract.
 The user dose not typically need to use these classes since they are loaded from URDF.
 However, they are available for use for purposes such as dynamically modifying the environment using "Environment Commands".